-Background

 This document is intended as a guide for elected members, Council employees, businesses, members of the public and all interested organisations/parties on how they can expect trees on County Council owned land to be managed, and how issues related to trees on private land may be dealt with.

 1.1 Vision

-For our benefit, and for the benefit future generations Carmarthenshire County Council seeks to ensure that trees continue to enhance our settlements and our countryside, and to be valued and safeguarded as a resource.
+For our benefit, and for the benefit of future generations Carmarthenshire County Council seeks to ensure that trees continue to enhance our settlements and our countryside, and to be valued and safeguarded as a resource.
+Carmarthenshire County Council and the Welsh Government have declared a Nature Emergency and Climate Change Emergency, by managing our trees appropriately it will go some way to mitigate both emergencies.
+The Authorities Tree and Woodlands Strategy promotes the improvement of the environment and how it can go some way to mitigate the effects of air and noise pollution in more populated areas.
+The Tree Management Strategy recognises the importance of reducing the potential risk posed by trees whilst avoiding unnecessary loss of the benefits they provide.

-1.2 Value of trees

-Carmarthenshire County Council recognises the value of our trees and understands that they provide social, environmental, health and economic benefits:

-1.2.1 Social